sacredbanana/AmigaGPT/README.md

 # AmigaGPT

-AmigaGPT is a text generation program that runs on the classic AmigaOS.
+AmigaGPT is a text and image generation program that runs on the classic AmigaOS.
 Utilising the power of the OpenAI's GPT-3 and GPT-4 architectures, this program brings state-of-the-art language modeling to your Amiga computer.

 <img width="953" alt="Screenshot 2023-06-15 at 10 26 38 pm" src="https://github.com/sacredbanana/AmigaGPT/assets/6903516/ca5e0db3-4e37-4ea9-a6ac-9fff2d5c195a">